wesbarnett/libgmxcpp/README.md

-##About
+##libgmxcpp

-This is a small library used for reading in Gromacs files (.xtc and .ndx) for use in analyzing the results. [libxdrfile] (ftp://ftp.gromacs.org/pub/contrib/xdrfile-1.1.1.tar.gz) is required.
-This basically takes a few of the xdrfile routines and makes them object-oriented.
+This is a small library used for reading in Gromacs files (.xtc and .ndx) for use in analyzing the results.
+The [libxdrfile](ftp://ftp.gromacs.org/pub/contrib/xdrfile-1.1.1.tar.gz) library is required.
+This basically interfaces with the xdrfile and implements an object-oriented style.

 ##Installation